Clément Nyaletsossi Voule: United Nations

 In 2018, Voule was selected to serve as United Nations Special Rapporteur on the Rights to Freedom of Peaceful Assembly and of Association, replacing Annalisa Ciampi.
 Voule is the second African to serve in this position, after inaugural holder Maina Kiai, a Kenyan national.

 Voule's appointment was praised by the Community of Democracies (CoD), which stated it "look[ed] forward to supporting him in his mandate".
 In his first report to the U.N.
 Security Council, Voule identified the oppression of LGBTI people as a top human rights concern.
 Voule has endorsed new civil liberties protections for internet users, arguing that freedom of assembly should apply in digital spaces.

 In office, Voule joined a group of experts condemning the Hong Kong national security law as "incompatible" with international human rights law.
 In the run-up to the 2021 Nicaraguan election, Voule urged the country's leaders to cease violations of human rights.
 While in his UN post, Voule remains a researcher at the Geneva Academy of International Humanitarian Law and Human Rights.

+He was succeeded in 2024 as the Special Rapporteur by Gina Romero from Colombia.